michelejoseph1/cai-semantic-equivalence-benchmark/README.md

 1,"Who wrote Pride and Prejudice?","Which author is responsible for the novel Pride and Prejudice?"

+## CAI Strain Results

+We evaluate the benchmark using a semantic judge model (“CAI-strain-v2”).
+For gpt-4o on all 300 pairs:

+**Average CAI Strain Score:** 0.05

+Lower is better (0 = perfect semantic consistency, 1 = contradiction).

+This replaces the naive v1 baseline score of **0.99**, which demonstrates why semantic strain scoring is necessary for meaningful reliability evaluation.

 ## Recommended Evaluation Procedure

 For each pair: